 In the case of matrix multiplication, there are several advantages of a 2-D structure which specifically benefits matrix multiplication in RNS.
 Since RNS arithmetic requires conversion of data from floating-point to RNS format, there exist a well-known conversion overhead.
 This RNS conversion overhead has plagued most RNS systems of the past, but recent advances in modular computation hardware has provided true fixed-point conversion in an efficient pipelined structure.
 Moreover, the amount of data which must be converted is proportional to O(M2) while the amount of arithmetic operations performed in the matrix is O(M3).
 Therefore, the RNS conversion overhead ratio is significantly reduced.

 There are many other important reasons why RNS is a good number system for hardware matrix multipliers.
-For example, since product summations are performed without carry in RNS, each digit of the RNS machine word may be separated and operated in isolation.
+For example, Maitrix has pioneered the design of matrix multipliers using RNS in such a manner that each digit of the RNS machine word may be separated and operated in isolation within its own matrix multiplier ALU.
 This partitioning of the RNS digits gives rise to a new term: the RNS digit matrix multiplier.
 Operating a plurality of RNS digit matrix multipliers completes a full word size accumulator.
 Thus, the accumulator word size can be increased without affecting the speed of each digit matrix multiplier.

 Another nice advantage of modular arithmetic comes from the narrow bit width of an RNS multiplication or summation result.
 In modular arithmetic, the bit width of product accumulation result is the same as a single operand, so the routing resources of buses within the digit matrix multiplier are significantly reduced.
 In the contrasting case of binary arithmetic, consider a 16×16 bit binary multiplication produces a 32-bit result and requires say a 40-bit accumulator to ensure accumulation without overflow.
 In this case, 40-bit result buses must be routed between processing elements of the matrix since normalization of the 40-bit value will typically occur outside the matrix for reasons of circuit economy.